bernalvarela/customerservice/README.md

     * Image uploads should be able to be managed.
     * The customer should have a reference to the user who created it.
     * Update an existing customer.
-      * The customer should hold a reference to the last user who modified it.</li>
+      * The customer should hold a reference to the last user who modified it.
-    * Delete an existing customer.</li>
+    * Delete an existing customer.
 * An admin can also:
   * Manage users:
     * Create users.